List of Roseanne and The Conners characters: Bev Harris

 From what is known of Bev's childhood and marriage, her life was emotionally difficult, plagued with instability and neglect.
 Her unrestrained mother Mary put her personal freedom ahead of her children.
 As a result of her promiscuity, Mary is uncertain about who Bev's father was.
 As a young woman, Bev found herself pregnant out of wedlock, as her mother had been.
 Unlike her mother, Bev married her baby's father, Al Harris.
 Their marriage lasted several decades, but Al treated their two daughters harshly and cheated on Bev, having a secret mistress for twenty years.
 Disappointed in her life, Bev grew bitter in her old age, making her critical of others.

 Bev returned in season 10 of Rosanne, and in the subsequent follow-up series The Conners.
-In season 10 of Roseanne, Bev was kicked out of her retirement community for sleeping with others and spreading STDs; Jackie and Roseanne alternated keeping care of her at their respective homes.
+In season 10 of Roseanne, Bev was kicked out of her retirement community for sleeping with others and spreading STIs; Jackie and Roseanne alternated keeping care of her at their respective homes.
 Darlene was granted power of attorney over Bev's finances, until late in the second season of The Conners, when the 94-year-old Bev, angry that Darlene allowed Jackie and Becky to re-open the Lunch Box restaurant (an asset Bev somehow secretly retained), revoked Darlene having power of attorney.